container-storage-interface/spec/spec.md

   // `Secrets Requirements` section on how to use this field. map<string, string> secrets = 5 [(csi_secret) = true];

-  // Attributes of the volume to be used on a node.
-This field is
+  // Volume context as returned by CO in CreateVolumeRequest.
+This field
-  // OPTIONAL and MUST match the attributes of the Volume identified
+  // is OPTIONAL and MUST match the volume_context of the volume
-  // by `volume_id`.
+  // identified by `volume_id`.
-  map<string, string> volume_attributes = 6;
+  map<string, string> volume_context = 6;
 }

 message ControllerPublishVolumeResponse {
-  // The SP specific information that will be passed to the Plugin in
+  // Opaque static publish properties of the volume.
+SP MAY use this
-  // the subsequent `NodeStageVolume` or `NodePublishVolume` calls
+  // field to ensure subsequent `NodeStageVolume` or `NodePublishVolume`
+  // calls calls have contextual information.
+  // The contents of this field SHALL be opaque to a CO.
+  // The contents of this field SHALL NOT be mutable.
+  // The contents of this field SHALL be safe for the CO to cache.
+  // The contents of this field SHOULD NOT contain sensitive
+  // information.
+  // The contents of this field SHOULD NOT be used for uniquely
+  // identifying a volume.
+The `id` alone should be sufficient to
-  // for the given volume.
+  // identify the volume.
+  // This field is OPTIONAL and when present MUST be passed to
-  // This information is opaque to the CO.
-This field is OPTIONAL. map<string, string> publish_info = 1;
+  // subsequent `NodeStageVolume` or `NodePublishVolume` calls map<string, string> publish_context = 1;
 }
 ```